 8.1 lead the process for appointments and ensure plans are in place for orderly succession of both the board and senior management positions being the members of the Executive Committee, and oversee the development of a diverse pipeline for succession;

-8.2 ensure appointments and successions plans are based on merit and objective criteria and within this context diversity of gender, social and ethnic background, cognitive and personal strengths are promoted;
+8.2 ensure appointments and successions plans are based on merit and objective criteria and within this context diversity of gender, social and ethnic backgrounds, cognitive and personal strengths are promoted;

 8.4 ensure effective succession plans are maintained for board and senior management being the members of the Executive Committee;